Llwyn-y-saint is a Grade II listed building in the Conwy local planning authority area, Wales. First listed on 1 April 1998. House.

 Description

-The main living room has a very large fireplace, boxed in C19 boarding with a gun shelf over.
-Large chamfered cross beams with cut stops.
+Inside, the main living room boasts a very large fireplace, which is boxed in with 19th-century boarding and has a gun shelf above it.
+The room also features large chamfered cross beams with cut stops.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.